-- Compassionate or compelling circumstances (e.g.: illness, where a valid medical certificate states that the student was unable to attend classes or where ABCA has not been able to offer a pre-requisite unit of competency) - ABCA is implementing the intervention strategy for at risk students not meeting satisfactory course progress - ABCA approved deferment or suspension of studies granted under the National Code of Practice
+- Compassionate or compelling circumstances (e.g.: illness, where a valid medical certificate states that the student was unable to attend classes or where ABCA has not been able to offer a pre-requisite unit of competency) - ABCA is implementing the intervention strategy for at risk students not meeting satisfactory course progress - ABCA approved deferment or suspension of studies granted under the National Code of Practice reasons on the student file and eSkilled SMS.
+ABCA will then report the student via PRISMS and/or issue a new CoE when a student can only account for the variation(s) by extending the expected duration of study.

-Where there is a variation in a student's enrolment load which affects the student's expected duration of study in accordance with Standard 8.16, ABCA records this variation and the reasons on the student file and TRUSS RTO.
-ABCA will then report the student via PRISMS and/ or issue a new CoE when a student can only account for the variation(s) by extending the expected duration of study.
+Where there is a variation in a student's enrolment load which affects the student's expected duration of study in accordance with Standard 8.16, ABCA records this variation and the